Connect Webflow to GeoCopy

 Troubleshooting

-- Drafts only, not live — Add Sites publish permission to the token, or publish manually in Webflow.
+- Draft works in Webflow but GeoCopy "Live" does not — Add Sites → Read and write on the token, or keep GeoCopy on Draft and publish manually in Webflow.

 Also connecting WordPress?
 See Connect WordPress.